-- Caused by a deletion or loss of function of the maternally inherited allele of the UBE3A gene resulting in loss of the UBE3Q protein expression in neurons and abnormal communications between neurons - Maternal-specific inheritance pattern due to genomic imprinting of UBE3A in neurons - Maternal UBE3Q allele is expressed; paternal allele is silenced by a long noncoding RNA, UBE3A antisense transcript, or UBE3A-ATS - No signs of Angelman syndrome at birth.
-Disorder usually diagnosed at 6-12 mo - Signs and symptoms include developmental delay, severe impairments in behavior, motor function, communication and sleep, as well as intellectual disability, debilitating seizures and ataxia - Frequent smiling and laughter (happy puppet syndrome) - Feeding issues, no speech or minimal speech - Abnormal sleep-cycles and diminished need for sleep - Seizures may begin at 2 to 3 years - Normal lifespan but unable to live independently - Estimated prevalence of Angelman syndrome is 55,000 patients (US+EU)
+- Caused by a deletion or loss of function of the maternally inherited allele of the UBE3A gene resulting in loss of the UBE3Q protein expression in neurons and abnormal communications between neurons - Maternal-specific inheritance pattern due to genomic imprinting of UBE3A in neurons - Maternal UBE3Q allele is expressed; paternal allele is silenced by a long non-coding RNA, UBE3A antisense transcript, or UBE3A-ATS - There are no signs of Angelman syndrome at birth.
+The disorder is typically diagnosed at 6 to 12 months.. - Signs and symptoms include developmental delay, severe impairments in behavior, motor function, communication and sleep, as well as intellectual disability, debilitating seizures and ataxia - · Frequent smiling and laughter (happy puppet syndrome) - · Feeding issues, no speech or minimal speech - · Abnormal sleep-cycles and diminished need for sleep - Seizures may begin at 2 to 3 years - · Normal lifespan but unable to live independently - The estimated prevalence of Angelman syndrome is 55,000 patients (US+EU)